shresnit/SQL-Projects-Beginner-/Superstore Beginner Exercises/SQL Queries_Beginners Exercises.md

          ON S.ORDER_ID = R.ORDER_ID
          ;

-**Result** <br>

-<br>
-<br>

 Note: Right join resulted in 3226 records.
 Matching records from SUPERSTORE table and all records FROM RETURNED_ORDERS table based on ORDER_ID.
 The result of the INNER and RIGHT join is the same because all the records from the RETURNED_ORDERS matched with the SUPERSTORE table.

+<br>
+<br>

 **Exercise 15 PART 1**
 --------------